Lazytangent/debugging-notes/README.md

 good.
 But we also know that it's not an `Array` since we can't call the `.map` method on it.

+## `431: Request Headers too large`

+Usually happens when the React frontend tries to proxy requests to itself.
+Check the `frontend/package.json` to see what the `"proxy"` key is, and make sure that it is pointing to the backend development server.
+You'll need to restart the frontend server if you've made a change to the `package.json`.

 [JavaScript Debugger]: https://javascript.info/debugging-chrome